Swiss role in Facebook cryptocurrency project revealed

 It is designed to be faster and simpler to use than the current financial system, where payments can take days and transactions attract charges from intermediaries that channel them through the system.

 There is currently no set date for when it will be operational, but some media have reported it could be up and running as early as next year.
 Facebook has set up a subsidiary called Calibra that will manage the technical side of making payments, initially on Facebook Whatsapp and Messenger platforms - which have more than 2.5 billion active users.
+Calibra also plans to offer a future range of financial products and services on the platform.

 Facebook dominance?